moetienn/OldPhone/README.md

 Pressing a key cycles through the characters for that key; pressing more times than the number of characters wraps around.

-## Contributing

-Small, focused PRs are welcome.
-Ideas:
-- Add lower-case output option.
-- Make the mapping configurable.
-- Add more CLI options (read from file, quiet mode, etc.)

-If you'd like, I can open a PR that adds this README to the repository.

 ## License

 No license file included in the repo.
-If you want an open-source license added (MIT, Apache 2.0, etc.), tell me which one and I can add it.